 - Revisions ($25 per file once in production)

 • Account Setup: With Lightning Source, it may take several days before an account is activated, depending on how quickly banks provide references and information.

 • Ebook Services: ebook setup is not available through Lightning Source, but is available through Ingram-owned CoreSource for publishers with extensive digital asset management needs.

-• Credit Terms: Lightning Source offers both credit card or credit terms to publishers, depending on their business eligibility.
+• Credit Terms: Lightning Source offers both credit card and credit terms to publishers, depending on their business eligibility.

-• Discount Terms: Allows publishers to offer between a 25% to 55% wholesale discount.
+• Wholesale Discount Terms: Allows publishers to offer between a 25% to 55% wholesale discount.

 • Scanning: Lightning Source can scan an already existing book ($75 for the cover and $0.25 per page for BW interior) and create the digital files needed for printing.

 • BOLT Pricing: Similar to a loyalty program, opt-in Book Long-Term (BOLT) Pricing is designed to help publishers get the most out of print on demand by providing incrementally increasing printing discounts over the long term.

 - Paperback or hardback - $80 setup fee

 - Global distribution - $12 yearly Market Access Fee, per title

 - Revisions - $45 per file (once in production)